8 Financial statements: A second look

 ivst Short-Term Investments

-A wrinkle here is that there is small number of cases where we are missing the total (che), but we have values for one of its components (ivst or ch).
+The wrinkle here can be seen in the output below.
+There are a few cases where we are missing the total (che), but we have values for one of its components (ivst or ch).

 funda_mod |>